cryptoeconomicslab/simple-oru/README.md

 ### StateManager

-The contract to recover state tree branch from state root.
+The contract to recover state from state root and proof.